smartaquametering/smartPhotometer/README.md

 smartPhotometer are in this way cheap, robust and easy-to-use, but very flexible and also provide multiple analysis and reporting options which normally are only available in very expensive high end solutions.

-Don't reinvent the wheel and rely on agile open source communities.
+Don't reinvent the wheel and **rely on agile open source communities**.

 ## Datasheet